 To make this task even cheaper, don’t buy new hardware.
 Instead, invest in spray paint and paint your hardware a new color.
 It will look designer, but you won’t have paid designer prices.

 4. Upgrade your landscaping.

 The exterior of your home is just as important as the interior.
 If you really want to upgrade your home for cheap, add some landscaping to your home.
-Anything from a nice flower garden to a nice new fence to even a fresh coat of paint on your home can make it look much nicer (and more expensive) than it did.
+Anything from a nice flower garden to a nice new fence to even an exterior home painting can make it look much nicer (and more expensive) than it did.
 Didsbury Driveways provides paving Manchester services for homes and businesses in and around the local Didsbury area.